AaronGoodrum/conFusion/README.md

     Use the Bootstrap grid system to design responsive websites Add your own custom CSS classes to a Bootstrap based web project

+Part 1
- 1.2.1 Exercise (Instructions): Responsive Design and Bootstrap Grid System Part 1
+ 1.2.1 Exercise Responsive Design and Bootstrap Grid System

     Objectives and Outcomes